 A survey will be conducted in order to determine the top five (5) most commonly sold fishes in wet markets in Zamboanga City.
 These markets are located in Magay, Sta.
 Cruz, Guiwan, Upper Calarian, and Sangali through stratified sampling.
 The participants to the survey are fish vendors regardless of age and gender.

 Halili’s study on the determination of microplastics present in the five most commonly sold fishes in Zamboanga City becomes the fourth research funded locally through the ZCHRD-RRF.
 Results of the study are expected to guide policy makers in regulating the production, utilization, and disposal of single used plastics in the city.

-The DOST through its various arms provides funding for studies in designing, implementing, and managing health research projects.
+The DOST, through its various R&D councils, provides funding for studies in designing, implementing, and managing research projects.

-Regular staff and faculty members of research institutes, medical and allied health sciences, hospitals, and other health-related agencies may submit research proposals to the ZCHRD secretariat via Electronic Mail.
+Regular staff and faculty members of research institutes, medical and allied health sciences, hospitals, and other health-related agencies are encouraged to submit research proposals to the ZCHRD secretariat via electronic mail.